 Required Elements for Documentation of a Disability

 Documentation should be provided by a licensed (or otherwise appropriately credentialed) individual.
-SSD staff must be able to establish said credentials.
+Disability Services staff must be able to establish said credentials.
 It is also reasonable to expect the credentials of the diagnostician to be related to the type of condition, disability or disorder being diagnosed.

 A full diagnosis statement should:

 - Identify the disability, including DSM or ICF diagnostic codes, and provide a full clinical description.